If you or someone you live with is disabled

 A care worker is someone who:

-• provides care or support on behalf of a local authority, the government or a charity
+• provides care or support on behalf of a local council, government or charity

-• is employed to provide care for at least 24 hours a week
+• is employed to provide care for at least 24 hours per week

-• lives in the property provided by their employer or the relevant body.
+• lives in the property provided by their employer or relevant body.